wenckerm1lder/Rgstry-roof/README.md

 **With help of this, we should be always acknowledged whether our tool is *really* up-to-date or not!**

-Current implemention lists those tools as red `#AA0000`, where is immediate update available on remote. (local version differs from remote)
+Current implementation lists those tools as red `#AA0000`, where is immediate update available on remote. (local version differs from remote)

 If local and remote are equal, but possible upstream of the tool has update, those are listed as grey `#808080`.